Integrate AetherID

 • The API key is a secret.
 Store in user-side secure storage.
 Never log it.
 Only ever sent as Authorization: Bearer to https://aetherid.ai.

-• Don't include the key when fetching lens content.
+• Don't include the key when fetching public/unlisted lens content.
 No benefit — the lens URL is the capability.
-Reduces blast radius if a request is captured.
+Private lenses are the exception: their URLs 404 without the owner's Bearer key (or the MCP tools).

 • Per-domain or per-app preferences stay local.
 Don't sync the user's lens choice back to AetherID — that's their local decision.